jakepgoldman/CIS550Project/README.md

 * To run the backend end sever, make sure you have the Oracle Client installed.
   Start the server by running `python connect_todb.py run server` in `my-app/app`
 * To run the front end server, run `npm start` in `my-app`

+## Extra Credit Accomplished
+* Use of AWS for hosting the Oracle Database
+* Sophisticated web database technology (React + Node + Flask Server + Oracle)
+* Map-based data visualization using Leaflet and React (housing filters data)